This easy royal icing is made with just two ingredients and will look beautiful on your cookies.

 Tips for Making Royal Icing:

-- The amounts in the recipe are just a guideline for a loose icing.
-For stiffer icing add more confectioners sugar and stir.
-For a looser icing, add more liquid and stir.
+- The amounts in the recipe card are just a guideline for making a loose icing.
+For stiffer, thicker icing add a little more powdered sugar and stir.
+For a thinner icing or flood icing, add additional milk a little bit at a time while stirring until it becomes a little thinner.

-- Add a teaspoon of lemon juice or vanilla extract for flavor.
-(Vanilla extract may add a very slight tint and make your icing less white.)
+- Add a teaspoon of lemon juice, almond extract or vanilla extract for flavor.
+(Vanilla extract may add a very slight tint and make your icing less white.
+If you want white icing, you will need to use clear vanilla extract.)

-- Other recipes include corn syrup for adding shine and a more fluid consistency.
+- Other recipes also include light corn syrup for adding shine and a more fluid consistency.
 If you want to try it, add a teaspoon and test first.

 Easy Cookie Icing